Oil jumps after U.S. abandons Iran deal, plans 'highest level' sanctions

-In China, the biggest single buyer of Iranian oil, Shanghai crude futures hit their strongest in dollar terms since they were launched in late May, above $73.20 per barrel.
+In China, the biggest single buyer of Iranian oil, Shanghai crude futures hit their strongest in dollar terms since they were launched in late May, around $73.20 per barrel.

 Analysts said the soaring prices were the result of an expected fall in Iranian oil exports.